ShubhenduVaid/seo-agent/README.md

 - `seo-agent https://example.com --report /tmp/report.txt` (also write the report to a file)
 - `seo-agent --list-checks` (show available checks)
 - `seo-agent --version`
+- `seo-agent --config ./seo-agent.ini https://example.com` (use shared defaults from a config file)

 For backward compatibility you can also run `python3 seo_agent.py ...` from the project root.